 Glenn Mutti-Driscoll, Hydrogeologist, LG, LHG

-Glenn has over 10 years of combined hydrogeology experience in consulting and academia.
-Glenn’s background includes geologic and hydrogeologic studies, groundwater hydraulics, contaminant fate and transport, geochemistry, and groundwater and catchment modeling.
-Projects that Glenn has been primarily involved with at Pacific Groundwater Group include large-scale infiltration investigations for the disposal and reuse of stormwater and reclaimed water, nitrate contamination studies, solid waste landfill monitoring, hydrogeologic characterizations, aquifer analyses, investigating surface water and groundwater interactions, and modeling groundwater flow and contaminant transport.
+Glenn has over 13 years of hydrogeologic experience in consulting.
+Glenn's background includes geologic and hydrogeologic studies, groundwater hydraulics, contaminant fate and transport, geochemistry, and groundwater modeling.
+Projects that Glenn has been primarily involved with at Pacific Groundwater Group include large-scale infiltration investigations, using groundwater models to evaluate surface water and groundwater interactions, nitrate contamination studies, solid waste landfill monitoring, hydrogeologic characterizations, aquifer analyses, seawater intrusion analyses, assisting clients with water supply development, evaluating water right mitigation approaches, and updating wellhead protection plans.

 Jeffrey Parker, Hydrogeologist, LG